Hiking vs Trekking Uganda: Key Differences, Best Trails & Costs

 Trekking in Uganda: Multi-Day Wilderness Adventures

 Trekking in Uganda is more challenging, involving multi-day journeys through remote and rugged terrain.
-It requires better fitness, preparation, and sometimes camping gear.
+It requires a higher level of fitness and preparation, often necessitating training and conditioning to endure long hours of walking and elevation changes.
+Sometimes, camping gear is also necessary for these excursions.

 Best Trekking Adventures in Uganda: